 The presented symptoms are often associated with the following reasons:

-• A change in hormonal levels is diagnosed.
-In the period between menstruation, a woman produces prolactin and oxytocin, during the period - estrogen and progesterone.
+• Diagnosed change hormonal levels.
+During the period between menstruation, a woman produces prolactin and oxytocin, and during the period - estrogen and progesterone.
 As a result, with a significant predominance of estrogen and progesterone, pain occurs.

-• Gynecological diseases develop.
-These include the most serious - endometriosis of the uterus, ovarian cysts, polycystic or multifolliculosis.
-All the presented pathologies disrupt the synthesis of the produced estrogen and progesterone, which is why chest pains will manifest themselves with greater intensity.
+• Are developing gynecological diseases.
+These include the most serious ones - endometriosis of the uterus, ovarian cysts, polycystic disease or multifolliculosis.
+All of the presented pathologies disrupt the synthesis of estrogen and progesterone produced, why the pain in the chest will appear with greater intensity.

-• Development of an ectopic pregnancy.
-An ectopic pregnancy means the implantation (attachment) of a fertilized egg not to the wall of the uterus, but to the wall of the fallopian tube.
-The body begins to reject the foreign body, which leads to a strong hormonal disruption.
+• Development of ectopic pregnancy.
+Ectopic pregnancy means implantation (attachment) of a fertilized egg not to the wall of the uterus, but to the wall fallopian tube.
+The body begins to reject foreign body, which leads to severe hormonal imbalance.

-The presented causes of chest pain always provoke a severe pain syndrome in the abdomen, therefore, they turn to a doctor for examination and identify the prerequisites.
+The presented causes of chest pain always provoke severe pain syndrome in the stomach, so they consult a doctor for examination and identification of prerequisites.

 Causes of abdominal pain

-Abdominal pains accompany women during the entire period of menstruation.
+Abdominal pain accompanies women throughout the entire period of menstruation.
 But you cannot ignore the symptom, since it may be associated with problems.

-• violation of the hormonal background - provokes the development of diseases in gynecology (endometriosis, polyps, cysts);
+• hormonal imbalance – provokes the development of gynecological diseases (endometriosis, polyps, cysts);

 • inflammatory process of the uterus and appendages;

-• endometriosis or adenomyosis - the first pathology is characterized by the proliferation of uterine epithelium cells beyond the normal range, and the second indicates the proliferation and ingrowth of epithelial cells into the muscle of the organ;
+• endometriosis or adenomyosis - the first pathology is characterized by the proliferation of uterine epithelial cells beyond their normal limits, and the second indicates the proliferation and ingrowth of epithelial cells into the muscle of the organ;

 • fibroids or other neoplasms in the uterine cavity;

-• disturbed hormonal background, which provoked an increase in the production of progesterone;
+• disrupted hormonal levels, which provoked an increase in progesterone production;

 • ovarian cysts;